ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 Design evaluation
 ==================
-You use the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` class to create designs and evaluate them.
-To access this class from the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance, you use the :func:`project <ansys.optislang.core.project.Project>` method.
+You use the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` class to create and evaluate designs.
+To access this class from the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance, you use the :func:`project <ansys.optislang.core.project.Project>` method:

 .. code:: python